In these lessons, I show you how to come up with your own guitar riffs, licks, and solos.

 As explained in those lessons, your riffs, licks, and solos don’t need to be complex and fast to be of good quality.

-That said, if you’re an advancing guitar player, you will also want to use techniques that increase in the level of speed and complexity.
+That said, if you’re an advanced guitarist, you will also want to learn things that increase in speed and complexity.

-These advanced guitar exercises are aimed to train you to gain more options for creating music.
+These advanced guitar exercises are aimed at training you to have more options for creating music.
 Options you didn’t have when you were a beginner or an early intermediate guitar player.

-It is true that some guitar players gave playing very fast, shredding, a bad name.
+It is true that some guitarists gave playing very fast, or shredding, a bad name.
 The reason is that they’re able to play fast, but not to create melodies with good phrasing.
 Thus, they bore everyone to death when they try to show off their skills.

 However, if used correctly and the other elements of great guitar playing are in place, the ability to play fast on the guitar actually proves that your skills are above those of an average guitar player.